 People who lived around the lake or who worked on the lake began to think about bringing fresh water to Devils Lake as early as 1888.
 Area residents asked President Harrison to order a study of the feasibility of bringing water from the Missouri River.
 Other proposals included bringing water from Fort Peck (on the upper Missouri River in Montana) or the Mouse River which flows through Minot.

 No channel was ever built for bringing water into the lake.
 It continued to fall until 1940, when the lake began slowly to return to its 1883 level.
 The lake passed the 1883 level in the 1970s, and continues to rise.
 In the summer of 2014, the lake level was 1454 feet.

 Why is this important?
 Because of its tendency to rise and fall over long cycles, Devils Lake has presented problems to people who want to fish the lake, or farm the land surrounding the lake.
 Towns were built along the lake shore and people expected that residents would travel around the lake by boat.
-As the lake dried up, the boats could no longer operate and the towns were no longer on the shore were now some distance from the water.
+As the lake dried up, the boats could no longer operate and towns once located on the shore were now some distance from the water.

 People have tried to engineer solutions to these problems, but so far, the lake has held stubbornly to its well-established patterns.
 By 1920, the lake was no longer a commercial fishery.
 Some people began to farm the drying lake bottom.
 Roads were built where the water had once covered the land.